 OpenShift proved to be a very capable CaaS platform for running the MRA.

 Exposing Kubernetes Services with NGINX and NGINX Plus

 One of the most exciting aspects of working in OpenShift is the upcoming opportunity to take advantage of the Kubernetes Ingress controller API when it is integrated with and available in OpenShift.

 NGINX has developed an open source version of an NGINX‑ and NGINX Plus‑based Ingress controller that works with the latest versions of Kubernetes.
 This Ingress controller implementation uses a combination of NGINX and NGINX Plus features along with some custom Go code to do full service discovery, routing, and traffic management into a Kubernetes cluster.

-The NGINX Ingress controller comes in two flavors: the open source version, which uses open source NGINX version 1.11.1, and the commercial version, which uses NGINX Plus Release 9 for managing incoming traffic.
+NGINX Ingress Controller comes in two flavors: the open source version, which uses NGINX Open Source version 1.11.1, and the commercial version, which uses NGINX Plus Release 9 for managing incoming traffic.

 The difference between the two is that the NGINX Plus version has a dynamic memory zone for managing servers in the load‑balanced pool.
 The use of NGINX Plus allows changes to be made on‑the‑fly, without having to reload NGINX, for many common load‑balancing events.
 This version also has a status API that can provide your APM with much more detailed information about the traffic metrics within a cluster.

 In many respects, the Ingress controller will take on much of the responsibility of the Auth‑Proxy service in the MRA, but will provide a more generalized service for managing incoming traffic into the OpenShift cluster, allowing it be utilized for most any OpenShift application being deployed.